AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Public resources**

-The Public resources folder, in Adobe Camaign, holds images hosted by the application server.
+The Public resources folder, in Adobe Campaign, holds images hosted by the application server.
 Images in deliveries must be published to the application server (or to an image hosting server, if Campaign is so configured) to appear in deliveries, such as emails.

 Learn more about [Public resources](../../installation/using/deploying-an-instance.md#managing-public-resources).
 +++